-A quick side note, sometimes kids are picky about their apples turning brown when you were kind enough to cut them up ahead of time for their school lunch, and a quick "trick" I picked up from our local strong start program is to sprinkle a little cinnamon and sugar over them.
+- On feeding kids raw apples - sometimes kids are picky about their apples turning brown when you were kind enough to cut them up ahead of time for their school lunch.
+A quick "trick" I picked up from our local strong start program is to sprinkle a little cinnamon and sugar over them.
 Not a lot, just a quarter teaspoon of each should be enough for a whole apple.
 Not only does it hide the brown, the kids think it's a great treat.

 Cheers to the deliciousness of fall, friends!

 - 2 c Apples, Peeled And Chopped To ¼" Pieces